maniospas/Blombly/docs/basics/iterables.md

 ## Maps

 Maps contain match struct or non-error primitive keys to values.
-For keys, numbers and strings keys are considered the same based on their value, whereas other data match only themselves.
+Set their elements or provide an iterable of `(key, value)` pairs, that is, a list of two elements.
+For keys, numbers and strings are considered the same based on their value, whereas other data match only specific objects.
 Maps implement member access and set operators.
 But they are also iterables that yield `key, value` pairs as lists of two entries.
 Pop from the front or back of the pair with the `|` notation to extract keys and values with concise syntax that retains